 Iran Joining Mainstream: Lifting of Sanctions Paves the Way!

-The US sanctions on Iran has a long history.
-They existed since 1979 Islamic revolution, with sanctions becoming broader since 1995 and was expanded further since 2005, especially in 2011.
+The US sanctions on Iran have a long history.
+They existed since the 1979 Islamic revolution, with sanctions becoming broader in 1995 and expanded further since 2005, especially in 2011.
 The basic purpose behind putting heavy sanctions, particularly during the last decade or so, was to ensure that Iran is not able to achieve its dream of becoming a nuclear weapon state.
-For the US, any country possessing a nuclear bomb (other than the four, namely the UK, China, Russia and France) is simply unacceptable because on one hand it is a defeat of their disarmament policies and on other it simply means their strategic supremacy and superpower status has been challenged.
-Also, Iran becoming nuclear possess a major challenge to existence of Israel and the “power” of Saudi Arabia.
+For the US, any country possessing a nuclear bomb (other than the four, namely the UK, China, Russia and France) is simply unacceptable because on the one hand it is a defeat of their disarmament policies and on the other, it simply means their strategic supremacy and superpower status has been challenged.
+Also, Iran becoming nuclear poses a major challenge to the existence of Israel and the “power” of Saudi Arabia.
 The US is simply not ready to decrease its dominance over the region, which is a major oil producer in the world.

 The US was aware that the use of any military force to tame Iran was not an option owing to both political and military reasons.
-Hence, it followed a path of offensive diplomacy and have fortunately succeeded.
-It could be incorrect to think that only because Iran was put under sanctions hence it buckled.
+Hence, it followed a path of offensive diplomacy and has fortunately succeeded.
+It could be incorrect to think that only because Iran was put under sanctions hence it buckle.
 In fact, the sanctions have been controversial on many scores too.
-It had mixed impact and for the US also there were negative side effects, like loss of some business opportunities.
+It had a mixed impact, and for the US also there were negative side effects, like loss of some business opportunities.

 The Chief architect of this deal was definitely the Secretary of State John Kerry.
-He was present most of the time during the process of negotiations, and worked hard on the sidelines and kept adequate pressure on Iran through various channels.
+He was present most of the time during the process of negotiations, worked hard on the sidelines and kept adequate pressure on Iran through various channels.
 Sanctions were finally lifted when the International Atomic Energy Agency gave a green signal.
-The IAEA published a report detailing how Iran had shipped 98 percent of its fuel to Russia, dismantled more than 12,000 centrifuges and so it could not enrich uranium, and poured cement into the core of a reactor designed to produce plutonium.
-With all this Iran’s nuclear ambitions are effectively frozen for minimum next 10 to 15 years.
+The IAEA published a report detailing how Iran had shipped 98 per cent of its fuel to Russia, dismantled more than 12,000 centrifuges so it could not enrich uranium and poured cement into the core of a reactor designed to produce plutonium.
+With all this, Iran’s nuclear ambitions are effectively frozen for a minimum next 10 to 15 years.

-However, Iran is not an easy power to deal with and the US would be required to be very careful.
-They have already conduced ballistic missile tests just to give message to the US and other adversaries about their military capabilities and intent.
-Also, on issue of Syria, Iran is favouring and supporting President Assad whom the US is trying to get rid of.
+However, Iran is not an easy power to deal with, and the US would be required to be very careful.
+They have already conducted ballistic missile tests just to give messages to the US and other adversaries about their military capabilities and intent.
+Also, on the issue of Syria, Iran is favouring and supporting President Assad whom the US is trying to get rid of.

-Overall, coming together of Iran and the US is a good sign not only for West Asia but also for many others.
+Overall, the coming together of Iran and the US is a good sign not only for West Asia but also for many others.
 Particularly for Iran’s own economic growth, this is going to be much beneficial.
-How much Iran was also eager to comeback in the mainstream became obvious when Iranian President Hassan Rouhani immediately undertook the European tour to cut business deals soon after lifting of the sanctions.
+How much Iran was also eager to come back into the mainstream became obvious when Iranian President Hassan Rouhani immediately undertook a European tour to cut business deals soon after lifting the sanctions.
 He has signed a trade deal worth at least $18 billion with Italy alone.
-Now it is important for Iran to concentrate on its growth and keep away from interfering in the regional issues either overtly or covertly.
+Now it is important for Iran to concentrate on its growth and keep away from interfering in regional issues either overtly or covertly.